Exploring the Elements, Herbs, and Medicine Making

 Water (Jal) – Taste – Cohesion – Tea/Decoctions/Syrups/Foot Baths

 Energetic Properties: Water holds the sense of taste and cohesion.

 Herbal Applications: We will work with different water applications depending on what part of the plant you are using.
-Flowers, leaf, bark, root and make teas and decoctions.
+Flowers, leaf, bark, and root to make teas and decoctions.
 We will take time discussing the urinary tract and how water moves within our body systems.

-Emotional Dimensions: With the many aspects of water for ice to steam we will sit with the world of anger and how it can come into mirror-like wisdom.
+Emotional Dimensions: With the many aspects of water from ice to steam, we will sit with the world of anger and how it can come into mirror-like wisdom.

 Earth (Prthvı) – Smell – Structure – Poultice /Lozenges/Fermentation

-Herbal Applications: We will work with Poultices, dry herb lozenges and make vegetable ferments.
+Herbal Applications: We will work with poultices, dry herb lozenges and making vegetable ferments.

 Emotional Dimensions: Earth holds the emotion of pride.
 We will explore what sits underneath and how to bring forth the wisdom of equanimity.